cherise-tan/data-structures-algorithms/README.md

     * Clean spaces/punctuation, change letters to lowercase
     * Change string to array, perform sort() function, then change back to a string
   * Check whether both strings are equal

+### Capitalize
+* 1. Using the string standard library
+  * Make an empty array 'words'
+  * Split the string input by spaces to get an array ```str.split(" ")```
+  * For each word in the array (FOR-OF loop)
+    * Uppercase the first letter of the word
+    * Join first letter with the rest of the string
+    * Push result into 'words' array
+  * Join 'words' into a string and return it ```return words.join(" ");```
+* 2. Using a basic FOR loop
+  * Create 'result' which is the first character of the input string capitalised
+  * For each character in the string:
+    * IF the character to the left is a space
+      * Capitalize it and add it to 'result'
+    * ELSE
+      * Add it to result

 ### Chunk
 * Solution 1: Using a FOR-OF loop